 - Emails, contracts, or other written documentation that shows canceled projects or campaigns that were scheduled before the car accident

 - Expert testimony from economists about the monetary value of the lost business in your industry, as well as potential harm to your professional reputation

 - 1099s and tax returns from the past 2-3 years

 - Testimony or affidavits from potential customers stating the work you would have completed if not for your injuries

 - Invoices from workers you had to hire to fill the gaps during your recovery

 Lost wages when self-employed vs. employee

-Someone who is self-employed draws their earnings as a proprietor of a business, or through freelancing jobs.
-Unlike a traditional employee, they are not on the company payroll and pay self-employment taxes.
+Someone self-employed draws their earnings as business proprietor or through freelancing jobs.
+Unlike traditional employees, they are not on the company payroll and pay self-employment taxes.

 Contact us for a free case evaluation

-Proving business losses for self-employed workers is more challenging, given the amount of evidence needed.
-Improve your chances of achieving the outcome you desire by enlisting a veteran car accident attorney at Rutter Mills.
+Proving business losses for self-employed workers is more challenging, given the evidence needed.
+Improve your chances of achieving your desired outcome by enlisting a veteran car accident attorney at Rutter Mills.
 Our lawyers work on a contingency-fee arrangement, meaning no upfront costs– unless we win.
 Reach out to schedule a free case evaluation.